Behavioral addiction: Psychiatric and medical classifications

-Diagnostic and Statistical Manual of Mental Disorders (DSM) recognized behavioral addictions for the first time in DSM-5 with gambling disorder, formerly pathological gambling, as the only non-substance-related disorder classified under the chapter of "Substance-Related and Addictive Disorders".
+Diagnostic and Statistical Manual of Mental Disorders (DSM) recognized behavioral addictions for the first time in the DSM-5 with gambling disorder, formerly called pathological gambling, as the only non-substance-related disorder classified under the chapter of "Substance-Related and Addictive Disorders".
 Internet gaming addiction was included in the appendix as a condition for further study.
-Although "addiction" is commonly used to describe repetitive harmful behavior in nonmedical settings, DSM-5 recommended the neutral term "disorder" instead of "addiction" under the clinical settings to avoid uncertain definition and potentially negative connotation.
+Although the term addiction is commonly used in nonmedical settings to describe repetitive harmful behavior, the DSM-5 recommended the more neutral term disorder instead of addiction in clinical settings to avoid uncertain definitions and potentially negative connotations.
+Previously proposed revisions for the DSM-5 have included the removal of "binge eating disorder" from the DSM-IV appendix and creating a diagnosis in the eating disorders category.
+The possible implementation of a near equivalent to "sex addiction" in the form of the new diagnosis of "hypersexual disorder" being added to the sexual disorder section was also proposed.

 Similar to the changes in DSM-5, the eleventh revision of the International Classification of Diseases (ICD-11) introduced the category "Disorders due to substance use or addictive behaviours", based on the diagnostic framework of impaired control, repetitive harmful behavior, and continuation or escalation despite negative consequences.
 The new sub-category "Disorders due to addictive behaviours" included gambling disorder (formerly under the habit and impulse disorders), gaming disorder (a new diagnosis), and two residual categories (other specified and unspecified) to raise attention among clinicians and the public and to facilitate further research.

-In 2019, the American Society of Addiction Medicine (ASAM) revised its definition of addiction including substance use and compulsive behaviors, stating: "addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences."
+The American Society of Addiction Medicine (ASAM) defines addiction as including both substance use and compulsive behaviors, stating: "addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences.
+People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences."

-Other addictive behaviors which have received research attention but with insufficient or inconclusive evidence include pornography use disorder, compulsive buying disorder, social network use disorder, work addiction, exercise addiction, compulsive sexual behavior disorder, and food addiction.
+Other addictive behaviors which have received research attention but with insufficient or inconclusive scientific evidence include pornography use disorder, compulsive buying disorder, social network use disorder, work addiction, exercise addiction, compulsive sexual behavior disorder, and food addiction.